Guide to automating screenshots with Zapier

 Introduction

-With the PagePixels Screenshots Zapier app, you can automate the process of taking screenshots and sending the resulting images to any of the 5000+ apps Zapier supports, such as:
+With the PagePixels Screenshots Zapier app, you can automate the process of taking screenshots and sending the images to any of the 7000+ apps Zapier supports, such as:

 Both PagePixels and Zapier are free to try.
-To get started, create your free PagePixels account here and free Zapier account at this link.
+To get started, create your free PagePixels account and free Zapier account.

 Understanding Zapier

-Zapier (rhymes with “happier”) is a no-code integration platform for automating workflows and moving data around multiple web applications.
+Zapier (rhymes with “happier”) is a no-code integration platform for moving data and automating the manual repetitive tasks you do between multiple apps every day.

-Automations in Zapier are called Zaps and operate on an "if this, then that" model of automation.
+Workflow automations in Zapier are called Zaps and zaps operate on an "if this, then that" model of automation.
 In this model, if an event happens in one app then Zapier fetches data about that event to complete an action in a different app.

 For example, if a new screenshot appears in your PagePixels' account, then upload that new screenshot to your Google Drive.